Discover drops 6 benefits for shoppers, travelers

 Discover to keep security benefits

-In its announcement, Discover noted that it will continue to offer and invest in free benefits including price protection, around-the-clock account monitoring, FICO credit scores and Social Security number alerts for cardholders to check if their identifying details are being passed around on risky websites.
+In its announcement, Discover noted that it would continue to offer and invest in free benefits including around-the-clock account monitoring, FICO credit scores and Social Security number alerts for cardholders to check if their identifying details are being passed around on risky websites.

 “We will continue to offer and invest in the many free benefits in which Discover cardmembers find the most use and value,” the statement said.